addy-301/DrumKit/README.md

 The Drum Kit Web Application is a fun and interactive web application that allows users to play virtual drums using their computer keyboard.
 It provides an enjoyable drumming experience where each key on the keyboard corresponds to a specific drum sound, creating a drum set you can play directly from your browser.

 # Features
-Play the drums: Press keys on your computer keyboard to play various drum sounds.
+**Play the drums**: Press keys on your computer keyboard to play various drum sounds.

-Realistic drum sounds: Each key corresponds to a different drum sound, giving you a realistic drumming experience.
+**Realistic drum sounds**: Each key corresponds to a different drum sound, giving you a realistic drumming experience.

-Visual feedback: When you press a key, the corresponding drum element on the screen displays a cool animation, providing visual feedback for your drumming.
+**Visual feedback**: When you press a key, the corresponding drum element on the screen displays a cool animation, providing visual feedback for your drumming.

 # Demo
 Check out the live demo of the Drum Kit Web Application: https://addy-301.github.io/DrumKit/